god-s-perfect-idiot/POWER-sim/paper.md

 - The usage of -o is to provide an output file.

-The response of the execution is stores there.
+The response of the execution is stored there in the output file.

 # Mathematics